 1. Main facts and figures

-- in 2017/18, the rate of self-harm by White young people in custody was just over 5 times that of young people from all other ethnic groups combined
+- in the year ending March 2019, the rate of self-harm by White young people in custody was 2.75 times the rate of all other ethnic groups combined

 The ethnic categories used in this data

-The number of young people in custody involved in incidents of self-harm was too small to draw any firm conclusions based on specific ethnic categories.
-Therefore, the data is broken down into the following 2 broad categories:
+The number of young people involved in incidents of self-harm was too small to make reliable generalisations about specific ethnic categories.
+Because of this, we show data for 2 ethnic groups:

 - White – White ethnic groups (including White British and White ethnic minorities)